 Applicants must complete admission and financial aid applications at both institutions and must indicate their intent to apply to the joint program on the NEC application.
-(There is nowhere to indicate joint program intent on the Harvard application.)
-Performance applicants to the joint program must perform a live audition at NEC during the regular audition period in February and March.
-Composition applicants must interview at NEC during the same period if invited after review of prescreening materials.
+(There is nowhere to indicate joint-program-intent on the Harvard application.)
+Performance applicants must perform a live audition at NEC during the regular audition period in February and March.
+Composition applicants must interview at NEC during the same period if invited.
 Harvard accepts the Common Application and the Universal Application for freshman applicants; joint degree applicants must submit the relevant arts supplement, including performance or composition materials, directly to the Harvard admissions office.

 Harvard undergraduates who are in their freshman year may apply as transfer students for admission to the program.

-Admission is very competitive; successful applicants must demonstrate the highest level of performance ability or compositional skill.
+Admission is extremely competitive; successful applicants must demonstrate the highest level of performance ability or compositional skill.
 Admission to both institutions is not a guarantee of admission to the dual degree program and, in fact, only a handful of students accepted at both schools are offered admission to the joint degree.
-Typically, 5-6 students are admitted each year.
-Please note: regardless of Early Action or Regular Decision applicant status at Harvard College, applicants will not receive a decision regarding joint program admission until early April.
+Typically, 5-6 students are admitted each year, and, regardless of Early Action or Regular Decision status at Harvard College, applicants will not receive a decision regarding joint program admission until early April.

 Dual-degree students live on Harvard's campus during their undergraduate study.
 All first-year students at Harvard are required to live on campus, and while students have the option to move off-campus after the first year, most undergraduates choose to live in college housing for all four years.
-College housing is guaranteed for all undergraduates.
-In the fifth year when students are studying full-time at NEC, they may either request graduate housing in NEC's residence hall, or choose to live off-campus.
+In the fifth year when students are studying full-time at NEC, they may either request graduate housing in NEC's residence hall or choose to live off-campus.